Camallera Sound Walk

 The wind disturbs the top layer

 A crow breaks the quiet with a piercing caw on the turret, the wind finds crevices in my clothing, the odour of fish and chips invades my sense of propriety.
 Someone has etched into the tree’s bark and graffitied the bridge’s stone.
 A trickle finds a way through, waves breach the breakwater and ride roughshod over rocks.
-We must leave a gap or the wind will blow a solid fence over, a river bring down a protective wall.
+We must leave a gap or the wind will blow a solid fence over, or a river bring down a protective wall.
 In so many ways, boundaries seem to be there to be broken – at least that’s when we notice them.

 Arborglyphs